C++ and Bazel

 )

-Run a Python test the same way as a C++ test:
+• Run Python test same as C++:

 bazel test //src:greeter_test